-In the drilling industry, the rate of penetration (ROP), also known as penetration rate or drill rate, is the speed at which a drill bit breaks the rock under it to deepen the borehole.
+In the drilling industry, the rate of penetration (ROP), also known as penetration rate or drill rate, is the speed at which a drilling bit breaks the rock under it to deepen the borehole.
 It is generally measured in feet per minute or meters per hour.

-Generally, ROP increases in fast-drilling formations such as sandstone (positive drill break) and decreases in slow-drilling formations such as shale (reverse break).
+Generally, ROP increases in fast-drilling formations such as sandstone (positive drilling break) and decreases in slow-drilling formations such as shale (reverse break).
 ROP decreases in shale due to diagenesis and overburden stresses.
 Over-pressured zones can give twice of ROP as expected,, which indicates a well kick.
 Drillers need to stop and do the bottoms up.

 The penetration rate that can be achieved by a bit has an inverse effect on the drilling cost per foot.
 The main factors that affect the penetration rate are